KravitzMC/github-auto-block-account/README.md

 ### 🟡 Note

-You can use ```crontab -e``` in Linux Shell and set up the Cron Jobs on your required time.
+You can use ```sudo crontab -e``` in Linux Shell and set up the Cron Jobs on your required time.
 Cron Job will execute automatically.

 ### Contributing